WR 301 Critical Writing in English - Lincoln: Home

 - Using the Library & LIbrary Web Site: Learn how to use the Library, including searching the catalog, finding books on the shelf or ordering books via Summit.

 - MLA Bibliography: The MLA International Bibliography is the most important database for literary and language study.
-Using it you can identify journal articles books, and book chapters that you can use in your annotated bibliography.
+Using it you can identify secondary sources (journal articles, essay, books, or book chapters) that you can use in your assignments.

 - Citing Sources: Online and print resources on citing books and articles.
 Includes links to online citation generators, style guides and citation management software.